This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

 point financially.

-are trying to provide personal service in a world that
+am trying to provide personal service in a world that became

-is becoming Fortune 100.
-We appreciate your taking the time to
+Fortune 100.
+I do appreciate your taking the time to read this.

 IF

-IT APPEARS THAT WE ARE PLACING THE BLAME ON ANYONE SPECIFICALLY
+IT APPEARS THAT I AM PLACING THE BLAME ON ANYONE SPECIFICALLY

-OR NAMING NAMES, WE ARE NOT.
-WE HAVE NOT NAMED ANY PARTIES SPECIFICALLY
+OR NAMING NAMES, I AM NOT.
+I HAVE NOT NAMED ANY PARTIES SPECIFICALLY

 INVOLVED IN THESE PRACTICES.
 IF THERE APPEARS TO BE MENTION OF